Follow our free guide to form an LLC in Hawaii

 Business Exposure to Multiple Countries

 Hawaii’s location opens the opportunity for business in the Asia-Pacific region as well as the United States.
 The USAPC (United States Asia Pacific Council) headquarters are in Honolulu.
-Hawaii, although still closer to California, is also a reasonable distance away from China and Japan, major manufacturers and suppliers for US businesses.
+Although closest to California, Hawaii is also a reasonable distance away from major manufacturing countries like China and Japan.

 High Tax Rates